Guitar String Ball Ends: Why Quality Matters and What to Look For

 What the Ball End Does

-The ball end prevents the string from pulling through the bridge hole.
-It sits in a groove (or against a bridge plate for electric) and distributes the string tension to the anchor point.
+The ball end is responsible for distributing string tension to the anchor point, preventing the string from pulling through the bridge hole.
+It sits in a groove or against a bridge plate, and its design and material can significantly impact your guitar's performance.

 The PGL V.2 Improvement